AlexsLemonade/OpenPBTA-analysis/.github/ISSUE_TEMPLATE/propose-an-analysis.md

-#### When do you expect to complete the analysis?
+#### How long do you expect is needed to complete the analysis?
 Will it be a multi-step analysis?